obijywk/hunttracker/README.md

 - **MINIMUM_IDLE_MINUTES**: The number of minutes of inactivity on a solve for it to be considered idle.

-## Required Slack OAuth scopes
+## Required Slack configuration

-These need to be configured for the Slack app on the "OAuth & Permissions" page in the "Your Apps" section of https://api.slack.com/.
+The following scopes to be added to the Slack app on the "OAuth & Permissions" page in the "Your Apps" section of https://api.slack.com/.

 - bot